joedski/musings/Javascript/HyperHTML and HyperAppIsh.md

 So many interfaces.
 Bleh.

 I guess another good question is: Does this actually add anything that the hooks themselves don't?
+If not, why go to the trouble?